American Dietetic Association National Nutrition Month

 1837 – The city of Chicago was incorporated.

-1930 - The Coolidge Dam on Gila River in Arizona was dedicated by
+1930 – President Calvin Coolidge dedicated the Coolidge Dam on the Gila River in Arizona.

 1975 – The first People’s Choice Awards was shown on CBS.